 Venetian cooking is heavily influenced by the canals and waterways that wind themselves through the ancient city.
 In days past, fisherman would arrive into the Venetian port after time away in the Adriatic Sea laden with delicacies from the sea.
-As such, many Venetian recipes are strongly influenced by the local seafood offerings.
+As such, many Venetian recipes are strongly influenced by the local mixed seafood offerings.
 These ingredients were often cooked very fresh, with cooks running from the ports with their arms full.
 One favorite sea inspired recipe of ours is for Risotto al Nero di Seppia.
 This black Risotto is colored with squid ink and has an incredibly rich, thick taste.
 Check out our recipe for crafting a truly Venetian style risotto.

 What You’ll Need